QBeukelman/TomTom-Hackathon-2022/README.md

 ### Day 1
 #### Mentor Check-in

 We were able to connect with our mentor but communication was fragmented from both sides.
 Later, on day 3, we were able to discuss our project in more detail with our mentor.
 He was not able to provide technical support, but was able to elaborate on TomTom's current situation and available technologies.
-Wherein, the mentor explaind the utility of map profiles, whcih fed into our PPOI idea.
+Wherein, the mentor explaind the utility of map profiles, which fed into our PPOI idea.

 #### Brainstorming Session

 After analysing the core problem and available resources, our team shared possible solutions.
-We idnetified the follwoing core problems.
+We idnetified the follwoing core problems:

-> - TomTom wishes to add value to the Automotive CockPit, which is not available on a mobile phone.
+> - TomTom wishes to add value to the Automotive CockPit, value which is not available on a mobile phone.
 Making the CockPit more attractive for drivers than their mobile phones.
 > - With the TomTom map, POI's are too neumoerous, making them irrelevant.

 From this, two ideas were not eliminated: